 Counselors should have an understanding of the coming out process, stages of sexual identity development and how to incorporate these tools into the treatment setting.
 Many mainstream substance abuse treatment facilities typically do not have LGBTQ-identified staff.
 Some studies have even indicated that almost 50 percent of substance abuse counselors have no formal training with LGBTQ issues or how they relate to substance abuse.

 While all addiction treatment maintains the same goal of helping individuals break the cycle of addiction, treatment centers that cater to LGBTQ communities often have more complex goals as well.
 LGBTQ individuals may need assistance with fundamental identity issues which often relate back to their substance abuse.
 Some of them may need to explore their sexual orientation to fully understand why they abused drugs or alcohol.

 Reputable LGBTQ-friendly drug and alcohol treatment facilities can help individuals manage the complexities of specific LGBTQ issues in addition to substance abuse and addiction.

-Potential Barriers To Addiction Treatment For LGBTQ Individuals
+Potential Barriers To Addiction Recovery For LGBTQ Individuals

 Many LGBTQs face discrimination and, at times, outright rejection from society as a whole.
 As a result, they may be reluctant to disclose their sexual orientation during substance abuse treatment.
 Unfortunately, various service institutions, such as shelters, social service agencies, and substance abuse treatment centers may discriminate or disapprove of individuals who identify as LGBTQ, making it more difficult for them to receive help.